cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/lsof_manual.rst

    of selected pairs of selection options by placing it between them, even though its placement there is acceptable.
 Wherever -a is placed, it causes the ANDing of all selection options.

+   .. option::  -p s

+      excludes or selects the listing of files for the processes whose PID are in the comma-separated set s - e.g., "123" or "123,^456".
+(There should be no spaces in the set.)

    .. option:: -i [i]

       selects the listing of files any of whose Internet address matches the address specified in i.